What is Suboxone?

 Patients with severe Suboxone addictions report that these symptoms last between two and five weeks.
-Many who became addicted to Suboxone to treat other opioids claim that the Suboxone withdrawal symptoms were worse.
+Moreover, many who became addicted to Suboxone claim that the Suboxone withdrawal symptoms were worse than withdrawal from other opioids.
 Studies have shown that in most opioid abuse cases, the first step should be a medically supervised detoxification.

 Rapid Suboxone Detox